 Emotionally unavailable men make for terrible relationships.

-Luckily, it’s not difficult to spot then if you know what to look for.
+Luckily, it’s not difficult to spot them if you know what to look for.

 - Emotionally unavailable men characteristics